zonghaohuang007/ML_data_auditing/README.md

 3. create an access token (https://huggingface.co/settings/tokens);
 4. in your terminal, run `huggingface-cli login` and provide your access token.

-## To reproduce the main experimental results of our proposed framework in the paper:
+## To reproduce the main experimental results of our proposed framework in the paper
 Please check the notes or comments in "./experiments/run.sh" for the information on the mapping between main results in the paper and the corresponding codes used to reproduce them.
-(In "./experiments/run.sh", it is needed to set the data path where the dataset is downloaded and unzipped)
 ```
 bash ./experiments/run.sh
 ```

-## To apply the marking algorithm and detection algorithm of our auditing framework as a plug-in tool:
+## To apply the marking algorithm and detection algorithm of our auditing framework as a plug-in tool

 Mark your image (for marking other type of data, e.g., text, please contact the author for help):
 ```